dizziness

 The dizziness

-Dizziness is a common symptom that can severely limit the quality of life of those affected.
+Dizziness is a common symptom that can severely restrict the quality of life of those affected.

-Prof. Dr. Dimitrios Anastasopoulos, an experienced professor of neurology, would like to explain the complexity and treatment options for this condition to you.
-Dizziness is not a disease in itself, but rather a symptom that can have many causes.
+Professor Dr. Dimitrios Anastasopoulos, an experienced professor of neurology and vertigo specialist, would like to explain the complexity and treatment options for this condition.
+Vertigo is not a disease in itself, but a symptom that can have many causes.
 A precise diagnosis is therefore crucial for successful treatment.

 Modern diagnostic procedures in our practice

-In our neurological practice, we place great emphasis on comprehensive and precise diagnostics.
+In our neurology practice, we place great emphasis on comprehensive and precise diagnostics.
 We use state-of-the-art technologies to identify the cause of your dizziness.
-This includes:
+This includes...

 The video-assisted head impulse test (vHIT)

-This state-of-the-art, non-invasive procedure allows us to precisely assess the function of the vestibular system in the inner ear.
-While you gaze at a fixed point, rapid, short head movements are performed.
-Special video goggles measure your eye movements.
-Any abnormalities indicate a disorder of the vestibular system.
-This procedure is particularly useful for diagnosing vestibulopathy (disease of the vestibular system).
+This state-of-the-art, non-invasive procedure allows us to precisely examine the function of the balance organs in the inner ear.
+While you look at a fixed point, you will perform rapid, short head movements.
+Special video goggles measure these eye movements.
+Deviations indicate a disorder of the balance organs.
+This procedure is particularly useful for diagnosing vestibulopathy (disease of the balance organ).

 Sonography

-This painless ultrasound examination allows us to assess the blood vessels that supply the brain and vestibular system.
-Doppler sonography of the neck and cerebral arteries, in particular, helps us rule out or identify circulatory disorders as a possible cause of dizziness.
+This painless ultrasound examination allows us to assess the blood vessels that supply the brain and the balance organs.
+In particular, Doppler sonography of the carotid and cerebral arteries helps us to rule out or identify circulatory disorders as a possible cause of dizziness.

 Common types of dizziness

-Dizziness can manifest itself in different ways.
+Dizziness can manifest in various ways.
 Here are the most common types we treat in our practice:

 Positional vertigo (BPPV)

-Benign paroxysmal positional vertigo is the most common form.
-It is caused by small crystals (otoliths) that have become detached from the inner ear and trigger vertigo when certain head movements occur.
+Benign paroxysmal positional vertigo (BPPV) is the most common form.
+It is triggered by small crystals (otoliths) that have become dislodged in the inner ear and cause vertigo during certain head movements.

 Vestibular migraine

-A common cause of dizziness, often associated with headaches.
+A common cause of dizziness, often occurring in conjunction with headaches.
 However, dizziness can also occur without a migraine headache attack and is not always associated with visual auras.

 Meniere's disease

-A disease of the inner ear characterized by attacks of vertigo, tinnitus (ringing in the ears), and progressive hearing loss.
+An inner ear disorder characterized by episodes of vertigo, tinnitus (ringing in the ears), and progressive hearing loss.

-Phobic postural vertigo: This type of vertigo is psychogenic and is often triggered by anxiety or panic attacks.
+Phobic vertigo: This type of vertigo is psychogenic and often triggered by anxiety or panic attacks.
 The vertigo usually occurs in specific situations, such as in crowds or on bridges.

 This rarer form originates in the central nervous system (brain or brainstem), not the inner ear.
-It can be a symptom of serious neurological disorders such as strokes, tumors, or multiple sclerosis.
-A thorough neurological examination is crucial here.
+It can be a symptom of serious neurological conditions such as strokes, tumors, or multiple sclerosis.
+A thorough neurological examination is crucial in these cases.